Paul-Stefan/ToDo-List-webpage/README.md

 Simplified design

-add task button works (no custom tasks)
+add task button works
+can tick tasks
+show/hide ticked tasks

 to do:
-*add show/hide done tasks button
-*create custom tasks
-*add styling to stack tasks instead op appending to existing line *hoe gaan ek distinguish tussen al my nuwe check boxes - some form of textBox.....this(textBox) yadayadayada
+*Styling and formatting

+Future upgrades:
+*look into using object for list items